Proximal Policy Optimization with Graph Neural Networks for Optimal Power Flow: Introduction

-The conventional way to solve the \acrshort{opf} is with traditional numerical methods (classical Newton model interpretation) \cite{opf_drl} and the most commonly used is \acrfull{ipopt} \cite{pandapower}.
-But as networks become more complex it is more difficult for traditional methods to converge due to their non-linear and non-convex nature \cite{opf_drl}.
-Nonlinear \acrfull{acopf} problems are commonly approximated by linearized \acrfull{dcopf} solutions to obtain real power solutions where voltage angles and reactive power flows are eliminated by substitution (eliminating \acrfull{ac} electric behaviour).
-However, this approximation is no longer valid when power grids are heavily loaded \cite{rivero1}.
-Moreover, the \acrshort{opf} problem is non-convex due to the sinusoidal nature of electrical generation and thus, it is difficult to solve \cite{elec_book}.
-Different techniques approximate the \acrshort{opf} solution by relaxing this non-convex constraint with methods like \acrfull{scop} \cite{elec_book}.

-In day-to-day operations that require solving \acrshort{opf} within a minute every five minutes, \acrshort{tso} is forced to rely on linear approximations.
-Solutions produced by these approximations are inefficient and therefore waste power and overproduce hundreds of megatons of CO2-equivalent per year.
-Today, 50 years after the problem was formulated, we still do not have a fast, robust solution technique for the full \acrfull{acopf} \cite{pf_hist}.
-Solving a \acrshort{acopf} with operational constraints remains an important and challenging optimization problem to secure an economic operation of the power grid.
-Current algorithms cannot compute quickly enough, and they are prone to serious ill‐conditioning and convergence problems.
-For large and complex power system networks with large numbers of variables and constraints, finding the optimal solution for real-time \acrshort{opf} in a timely manner requires a massive amount of computing power \cite{reduced_opf}.
+The traditional approach to solving the \acrshort{opf} involves numerical methods \cite{opf_drl}, with \acrfull{ipopt} \cite{pandapower} being the most commonly employed.
+However, as networks grow increasingly complex, traditional methods struggle to converge due to their non-linear and non-convex characteristics \cite{opf_drl}.
+Nonlinear \acrshort{acopf} problems are often approximated using linearized \acrshort{dcopf} solutions to derive real power outcomes, where voltage angles and reactive power flows are eliminated through substitution (thus removing \acrfull{ac} electrical behavior).
+This approximation, however, becomes invalid under heavy loading conditions in power grids \cite{rivero1}.
+Additionally, the \acrshort{opf} problem is inherently non-convex because of the sinusoidal nature of electrical generation \cite{elec_book}.
+Alternative techniques seek to approximate the \acrshort{opf} solution by relaxing this non-convex constraint, employing methods such as \acrfull{scop} \cite{elec_book}.
+In daily operations that necessitate solving \acrshort{opf} within a minute every five minutes, \acrshort{tso} is compelled to depend on linear approximations.
+The solutions derived from these approximations tend to be inefficient, resulting in power wastage and the overproduction of hundreds of megatons of CO2-equivalent annually.
+Today, fifty years after the problem was first formulated, we still lack a fast, robust solution technique for the complete \acrlong{acopf} \cite{pf_hist}.
+For large and intricate power system networks with numerous variables and constraints, achieving the optimal solution for real-time \acrshort{opf} in a timely manner demands substantial computing power \cite{deep_opf}, which continues to pose a significant challenge.

-Recently, Machine Learning (ML) methods have been considered as solutions to this problem.
-The latest approaches to solve this problem use \acrfull{gnn}, which naturally allows graph data to be processed \cite{review_gnn_power}.
-There is an increasing number of tasks in power systems that are starting to be solved with these methods such as time series prediction of loads and \acrshort{res}, fault diagnosis, scenario generation, operational control, etc \cite{opf_gnn_cutre}.
-The main advantage of these methods is that they process power grids as graphs using node's information and their connection through electrical lines.
-These architectures can be trained with different topologies and then be applied to different ones, thus generalizing results.